Background pattern

 What is Beriplex

-Beriplex is presented in the form of powder and solvent.
-It is a white or slightly colored or friable solid powder.
-The prepared solution must be administered through an injection into a vein.
+Beriplex is presented as a powder and solvent.
+It is a white or slightly colored powder or friable solid.
+The prepared solution should be administered by injection into a vein.

 Beriplex is prepared from human plasma (the liquid part of the blood) and contains human coagulation factors II, VII, IX, and X. Concentrates containing these coagulation factors are called prothrombin complex products.
 Coagulation factors II, VII, IX, and X are vitamin K-dependent and are important for blood coagulation.
-The lack of any of these factors means that the blood does not clot as quickly as it should and there is an increased tendency to bleed.
-The substitution of coagulation factors II, VII, IX, and X with Beriplex repairs the coagulation mechanisms.
+The lack of any of these factors means that the blood does not clot as quickly as it should, and there is an increased tendency to bleed.
+Replacement of factors II, VII, IX, and X with Beriplex repairs the coagulation mechanisms.

 What is Beriplex used for

-Beriplex is used for the prophylaxis (during surgery) and treatment of bleeding caused by acquired or congenital deficiency of vitamin K-dependent coagulation factors, i.e., coagulation factors II, VII, IX, and X in the blood, when purified products of the specific coagulation factor are not available.
+Beriplex is used for the prophylaxis (during surgery) and treatment of bleeding caused by acquired or congenital deficiency of vitamin K-dependent coagulation factors, i.e., factors II, VII, IX, and X in the blood, when specific coagulation factor products are not available.

-2. What you need to know before starting to use Beriplex
+2. What you need to know before you use Beriplex

 The following sections contain information that your doctor should consider before administering Beriplex to you.